cloudfy/rapidrabbitmq/README.md

 4. Use `rapidrabbitmq.exe clean` to clean up.

 ## Management portal of RabbitMQ
 Management portal of RabbitMQ is enabled by default.
-Access via https://localhost:15671.
+Access via https://localhost:15671 or http://localhost:15672.
 Default username and password is `guest` and `guest`.

+## RabbitMQ
+localhost:5672 is default ready for RabbitMQ queues.

 ## Copyrights
 [RabbitMQ](https://rabbitmq.com/) (Copyright © 2005-2023 Broadcom.) and [Erlang](https://www.erlang.org/) remains on commercial license.
 This project is just a wrapper to make it easier to run RabbitMQ on Windows 64bit.